Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Literature Overview

+MDP congestion games~\cite{calderone2017markov} are related to non-atomic routing games~\cite{beckmann1952continuous,patriksson2015traffic}, stochastic games~\cite{shapley1953stochastic}, and mean field games~\cite{lasry2007mean}, but differ in modeling assumptions.
+MDP congestion games extend non-atomic routing games by generalizing the player dynamics from deterministic to stochastic.
+Stochastic games assume that the player costs differ and are functions of the joint policy.
+MDP congestion games assume that the player costs are identical and are functions of the population distribution~\cite{yu2019primal}.
+Finally, MDP congestion games are analogous to a discrete mean field game where the continuous stochastic processes are discretized in time, state, and action spaces.
+We show that these differences in assumptions enable MDP congestion games to more easily model large-scale networks such as transportation systems.

-Tolling schemes for routing games have been studied under capacitated traffic assignment literature~\cite[Sec.
-2.8.2]{patriksson2015traffic} \cite{bhaskar2018achieving}.
-Adaptive incentive design for games has also been considered in both deterministic and stochastic settings in~\cite{ratliff2018adaptive}, and in the partial information setting~\cite{chen2011incentive}.
-Tolling the routing game link costs to satisfy external objectives can be interpreted as a Stackelberg game~\cite{swamy2007effectiveness} between a leader and followers.
+Tolling schemes for non-atomic routing games have been studied under capacitated traffic assignment literature~\cite[Sec.
+2.8.2]{patriksson2015traffic}.
+Adaptive game incentive design has also been considered in deterministic and stochastic settings in~\cite{ratliff2018adaptive} for players without MDP dynamics.
+Presently, we adopt a form of adaptive incentive design \ctwo{that guarantees} \emph{constraint satisfaction}.
+Tolling to satisfy external objectives is more generally interpreted as a Stackelberg game between a leader and its followers~\cite{swamy2007effectiveness}.
 Techniques for updating the Stackelberg leader's actions to optimize the social cost of its followers are derived in~\cite{roth2016watch}.
+Tolling non-atomic games \ctwo{under MDP dynamics with unknown congestion costs is the topic of this paper}.

+Our minimum toll computation algorithm is an inexact gradient descent~\cite{devolder2014first}, and has been applied to settings such as distributed optimization and model predictive control~\cite{fazlyab2018distributed,necoara2013rate}.
+In game theory, the inexact gradient descent method has been applied to computing the Nash equilibria of a two player min-max game~\cite{ostrovskii2021efficient}.
+However, it has yet to be applied to constraint satisfaction with approximate Wardrop equilibria.